Jaap Kunst: Ideas

 Kunst believed musical study must take into account the cultural context of its creation.
 In his view, musicology was incomplete without ethnographic elements.
+A sentiment shared by other ethnomusicologists such as Alan P. Merriam.
 Contrary to mainstream European scholarship at the time, Kunst believed that music from other continents was no less sophisticated than the music of Europe, and he often argued this point against others.

 Legacy

 Since 1965, the Society for Ethnomusicology has offered an annual prize named after Kunst.
 Until 2018, the prize honored the most significant ethnomusicological article of the previous year by a society member.
 From 2019 onward, only researchers in their first 10 years of scholarship are eligible for the prize.